smwillson/arcadeGame/README.md

  If collision occurs, the sprites involved in the collision all reset.

 # Core functionality

 # Enemy Core functionality

-#### update -- updates the enemies' x-axis movement on the canvas, also checks for collisions.
+1. update : updates the enemies' x-axis movement on the canvas, also checks for collisions.

- #### render -- renders all the enemies on the canvas, also calculates the length and width of the sprites, which is during collision calculations.
+2. render : renders all the enemies on the canvas, also calculates the length and width of the sprites, which is during collision calculations.

- #### createEnemySprites -- creates an array of enemy sprites.
+3.  createEnemySprites : creates an array of enemy sprites.

- #### checkIfOutOfBoundsEnemy -- checks if the enemy is out of the canvas boundary.
+4.  checkIfOutOfBoundsEnemy : checks if the enemy is out of the canvas boundary.

- #### rateOfMovement -- assigns a random speed to the sprite.
+5. rateOfMovement : assigns a random speed to the sprite.

- #### reset -- resets the position of the enemy sprite on the canvas.
+6. reset: resets the position of the enemy sprite on the canvas.

  #Player Core functionality

- #### update -- updates the movement of the player sprite on the canvas, also check if the player reached water i.e won and displays alert message.
+1. update : updates the movement of the player sprite on the canvas, also check if the player reached water i.e won and displays alert message.

- #### render-- renders the player on the canvas, also calculates the length and width of the sprite, which is used to check for collisions.
+2. render : renders the player on the canvas, also calculates the length and width of the sprite, which is used to check for collisions.

- #### handleInput -- checks which key arrow key is pushed and makes appropriate changes to the sprite position.
+3. handleInput : checks which key arrow key is pushed and makes appropriate changes to the sprite position.

- #### reset -- resets the position of the player sprite on the canvas.
+4. reset : resets the position of the player sprite on the canvas.